ludmilagd/Python-API-Project/README.md

-# Python-API- Challenge
-Part I
+# Python and Weather API

 Objetive of this project: Create a Python script to visualize the weather of more than 500 cities across the world.
 Also create plots to find relationships between Latitude and other variables.

   The present Analysis presemts Scatter Plots to show relationship between: